AdobeDocs/commerce-merchant-services.en/help/data-connection/update-xdm.md

 ---
 # Add field groups to XDM schema

-One of the [onboarding steps](overview.md#onboarding-steps) for using the Data Connection extension is to access the datastream workspace and [create a datastream](https://experienceleague.adobe.com/docs/experience-platform/edge/datastreams/overview.html) that is specific to Adobe Commerce.
+One of the [onboarding steps](overview.md#onboarding-steps) for using the [!DNL Data Connection] extension is to access the datastream workspace and [create a datastream](https://experienceleague.adobe.com/docs/experience-platform/datastreams/overview.html) that is specific to Adobe Commerce.
 When you create that datastream, you must also select an XDM schema that represents the data you plan to ingest.
 This topic provides you with the field groups your XDM schema must include to successfully collect the data provided by the Adobe Commerce [events](events.md).

 1. If you do not already have an XDM schema, [create](https://experienceleague.adobe.com/docs/experience-platform/xdm/ui/resources/schemas.html#create) one.
 Otherwise, [edit](https://experienceleague.adobe.com/docs/experience-platform/xdm/ui/resources/schemas.html#edit) your existing XDM schema in the Adobe Experience Platform UI.